syncfusion-content/wpf-docs/wpf/SfImageEditor/SaveAndReset.md

 # Save

-Image can be saved along with the edited changes.
-Saving can be done in the following 2 ways.
+Image can be saved along with the changes.
+An image can be saved in the following two ways:

-* Using Toolbar
+* Saving image using toolbar
-* Programmatically using code.
+* Saving image programmatically

-## Toolbar saving
+## Saving image using toolbar

-To save the image, click the save icon in the toolbar.
+To save an image, click the save icon in the toolbar.
 You can choose the desired location from the save file dialog to save the edited image.

-## Using code
+## Saving image programmatically

-Programmatically image can be saved using the Save method in image editor as follows.
-Save method takes the following 3 parameters.
+An image can be saved programmatically using the Save method in image editor as follows.
+The save method takes the following three parameters:

-* ImageFormat - Specify the format in which image has to be saved.
+* ImageFormat - Specifies the format in which image has to be saved.

-* Size - Image will be saved in the specified size.
+* Size - Saves the image in the specified size.

-* FilePath - LOcation in which image has to be saved.
+* FilePath - Specifies the location in which image has to be saved.

 {% tabs %}